 We have multiple software expert witnesses available for provision of reports, depositions, and testimonies.

-The GE Digital Transformation Failure: What Happened?
+The Digital Transformation Failure at GE: What Went Wrong?

 Stirrings of a digital transformation at GE started back in 2013.
 At that time, the buzzword was “Predix” — the name GE had given its new software platform.